 - Curious George in the Dark: George becomes scared of the dark until The Man with the Yellow Hat tells him that the monsters are just the same objects as they are in the light and gives him a nightlight.

-- In The Magic School Bus "Gets Lost In Space", Ralphie and Keesha see the shadow of an alien advancing through a cloud of dust towards them.
+- The Magic School Bus: In "The Magic School Bus Gets Lost In Space", Ralphie and Keesha see the shadow of an alien advancing through a cloud of dust towards them.
 It turns out to be Arnold, in a spacesuit, carrying a load of stuff for Janet.